Tennis-Nadal baffled by tennis no shows at Olympics

-When injury forced the 2008 Beijing gold medalist to withdraw from the 2012 London Games, he described it as “one of the saddest moments of my career”.
+When injury forced the 2008 Beijing gold medallist to withdraw from the 2012 London Games, he described it as “one of the saddest moments of my career”.

 As a result he finds it baffling that players such as American John Isner, Australian Bernard Tomic, rising Austrian Dominic Thiem, and fellow Spaniard Feliciano Lopez have chosen to be absent.